the1lab/1lab/src/Cat/Diagram/Colimit/Representable.lagda.md

 ## Representability of Colimits

-As [colimits] are defined via a universal property, we can rephrase the definition in terms of an equivalence of hom sets.
+Since [colimits] are defined by universal property, we can also phrase the definition in terms of an equivalence between $\hom$-functors.

 [colimits]: Cat.Diagram.Colimit.Base.html